llvm/llvm-project/mlir/docs/LangRef.md

 that are directly usable by any other dialect in MLIR.
 These types cover a range from primitive integer and floating-point values, attribute dictionaries, dense multi-dimensional arrays, and more.

+### IR Versioning

+A dialect can opt-in to handle versioning through the `BytecodeDialectInterface`.
+Few hooks are exposed to the dialect to allow managing a version encoded into the bytecode file.
+The version is loaded lazily and allows to retrieve the version information while parsing the input IR, and gives an opportunity to each dialect for which a version is present to perform IR upgrades post-parsing through the `upgradeFromVersion` method.
+Custom Attribute and Type encodings can also be upgraded according to the dialect version using readAttribute and readType methods.

+There is no restriction on what kind of information a dialect is allowed to encode to model its versioning.
+Currently, versioning is supported only for bytecode formats.